 If you are patient enough and have a rifle, and are a decent shot, hunting large game doesn’t require that much skill.

 But, since we are talking about a SHTF survival situation here, you might not be able to hunt with a rifle.
 The sound could draw attention to your location.
-Hunting with silent weapons like spears and bows and arrows is not so easy!
+Hunting with silent weapons like spears, bows, and arrows is not so easy!
 You will need a much higher level of skills for this wilderness survival food.

-There is a lot more to hunting large game for survival than just killing it!
-Unless you want all of your meat to go to waste, you better know how to preserve it.
-Again, this takes skill, knowledge and practice.
+There is much more to hunting large game for survival than just killing it!
+Unless you want all your meat to go to waste, you better know how to preserve it.
+Again, this takes skill, knowledge, and practice.

 Examples:

 What foods have you eaten in the wild?
-Do you agree with the level of skill required for each of these types of survival food?
+Do you agree with the skill level required for each type of survival food?
 Let us know in the comments.